konstantinosKokos/aethel/README.md

 > * Proofs are delivered in η-normal form, and variables are assigned unique names.
 > * Natural deduction is back-and-forth compatible with proof nets again.
 > * A few leftover proofs failing the linearity criterion are removed.
+> #### 1.0.0a2 (10/2022)
+> * Diamond elimination terms now act as variable binders that explicate their position via
+> the `case [τ:term] of [x:variable] in [σ:term]` term constructor (meaning "replace any occurrence of x in σ with τ").
+> * To ease comprehension, the left and right side occurrences of the "same" variable in diamond eliminations are no
+> longer identified, i.e. the substitute and substituted variables have unique names.

 ### **0.9 (01/2022)**